-A Sorority is an organization of women who devote themselves to higher principles like scholarship, leadership, service and sisterhood.
+A Sorority is an organization of women who devote themselves to higher principles like scholarship, leadership, service, diversity, and sisterhood.
 Each sorority at Thiel has their own unique identity, but each concentrates on core values and goals.

 The sororities host social and philanthropic events open to the entire campus and within their own organizations, as well as, offer opportunities for professional development with leadership conferences and other programs.